Texas House Bill 1344

 House Bill 1344 closed that loophole.

 To explain the need for the law, Lillian Smith founder J.J.
 Smith arranged interviews for Crystal with The Dallas Morning News, CBS-11 TV News and the Associated Press.
-The story then went national and was published and broadcast in and on hundreds of newspapers, news websites, radio and TV stations across the U.S.
+After those news stories appeared, the story then went national and was published and broadcast in and on hundreds of newspapers, news websites, radio and TV stations across the U.S.

 Jack Buckner Jr. was eventually found guilty of Child Endangerment and jailed briefly for his actions.